Mary-Ya/Vending/readme.md

 - limit goods in machine;
 - maintaining (open and take money, add tea to machine);
 - etc.
-because this functions are can be added on existing vending machine.
+because this functions are can be added on existing code structure.

 ## UI
-Interface made flat and structured as real machine - it has controls block, showcase and delivery parts.
+Interface made flat and structured as real machine - it has Pay and Controls block, Showcase and Delivery parts.
 Elements styled with BEM.

 Disadvantages:
-UI was made fast and was not tested on mobiles.
+Was not tested on mobiles.
 It's not pixel-perfect either.

 ## Usage